The Mother of All Demos: Influence

 Prior to the demonstration, a significant portion of the computer science community thought Engelbart was "a crackpot".
 When he was finished, he was described as "dealing lightning with both hands".
 Van Dam was working on a similar system, but had only begun work on it in 1967, and was stunned to see how mature NLS was: he practically accosted Engelbart with his line of questioning in the post-presentation question and answer session.
 After he finished interrogating Engelbart, van Dam agreed the NLS demo was the greatest thing he ever witnessed.
 Van Dam would go on to become a leader in teaching computer graphics in the 1970s.
 The actual impact on computer science, however, was limited:

 As the 1970s started, much of Engelbart's team departed ARC and went their own ways, with many of them ending up at the Xerox Palo Alto Research Center (PARC).
 Among these people were Bill English, who would further improve upon the mouse.
 Also migrating to PARC was Engelbart's former backer at NASA and ARPA, Robert Taylor.
 Alan Kay, also in attendance at the demo, would go on to design an object-oriented computing environment called Smalltalk while he was at PARC.

 By 1973, the Xerox Alto was a fully functional personal computer similar to the NLS terminal which Engelbart had demonstrated in 1968, but much smaller and physically refined.
 With its mouse-driven GUI, the Alto would go on to influence Steve Jobs and Apple's Macintosh computer and operating system in the 1980s.
-Eventually, Microsoft's Windows operating system would follow the Macintosh and use a multi-button mouse like the Alto and the NLS system did.
+Eventually, Microsoft's Windows operating system would follow the Macintosh and use a multi-button mouse in the same way that the Alto and the NLS system did.

 Engelbart's influence peaked at the conference, and he was mostly remembered throughout the 1970s and much of the 1980s as the inventor of the mouse and hypertext, famously adapted by Apple and Microsoft.
 On the demo's 30th anniversary in 1998, Stanford University held a major conference to celebrate Engelbart's visionary impact on computing and the World Wide Web.
 By the time the 40th anniversary was celebrated, Engelbart's demo was acknowledged as one of the most important in computer history.

 In 2015, a performance art musical presentation called The Demo depicted the event.
 It was composed and performed by Mikel Rouse and Ben Neill, with its premiere at Stanford's Bing Concert Hall.

-Origin of nickname

-The first use of this name for Engelbart's talk is ascribed to journalist Steven Levy in his 1994 book Insanely Great: The Life and Times of Macintosh, the Computer That Changed Everything, where he describes the event as "a calming voice from Mission Control as the truly final frontier whizzed before their eyes.
-It was the mother of all demos."
-The terminology reflected contemporary use of phrases of form "mother of all ..." given currency by then-President of Iraq Saddam Hussein's proffer of a "mother of all battles", in lead-up to the 1991 Gulf War.